 Thousands of Camp Lejeune claims are expected to be filed and the majority of them will ultimately be resolved by settlement.
 There is a lot of speculation about what the settlement value of individual Camp Lejeune cases will be.
 In this post, our Camp Lejeune lawyers will discuss the various factors that will impact the amount of Camp Lejeune settlement payouts.
 We will also provide our best estimate, revised in 2023, as to what the settlement value of Camp Lejeune claims will be based on the type of cancer or health condition alleged by the plaintiff.

 About the Camp Lejeune Water Contamination Lawsuits

 Marine Corps Base Camp Lejeune is a massive military base and training compound on the coast of North Carolina.
-Lejeune is like a small town with housing, a hospital, and schools to accommodate an on base resident population of that averaged around 50,000.
+Lejeune is like a small town with housing, a hospital, and schools to accommodate an on-base resident population that averaged around 50,000.
 Camp Lejeune had its own water supply system to provide potable water to the base.